josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/09_🦢_Caution_Swans_Aggressive/🎶_L_Chaim/README.md

 >
 > - [🐣 Ugly Ducklings](../../../README.md) — *developmental vulnerability, extraction, representation, provenance, and the wider story of the bird becoming something the inherited model cannot adequately describe*
 > - [🦢 Caution Swans Aggressive](../) — *protective behaviour, model lag, observer error, and the point at which the supposedly manageable bird has grown up*
-> - [🦚 ਫੁੱਲਾਂ ਦੇ ਪੈਂਦੇ / Phullā̃ De Painde / When The Flowers Fall](./🦚_ਫੁੱਲਾਂ_ਦੇ_ਪੈਂਦੇ.md) — *attention, threat priors, Morni, relational power, cultural self-possession, and the discovery that visibility can contain flowers*
+> - [🦚 ਫੁੱਲਾਂ ਦੇ ਪੈਂਦੇ / Phullā̃ De Painde / When The Flowers Fall](./🦚_ਫੁੱਲਾਂ_ਦੇ_ਪੈਂਦੇ.md) — *attention, threat priors, Morni, relational power, cultural self-possession, and the possibility that visibility can carry meanings other than threat*

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2026-08-28_
+_Last updated: 2026-08-29_